5argon/arkham-starter/sveltekit/src/lib/md/list.md

 ![List with horizontal lines](../../../static/image/documentation/tool/list/list-2.png)

-Like "List", but `<hr>` has been placed in-between each cards.
+Like "List", but `---` has been placed in-between each cards.
+(That would be converted to a nice line by the Markdown engine.)
 There is no line on the top of the first card and next to the last card.
 I think the list looked better that way.

 ### Bullet points